 The IRS conducts several types of audits, each varying in complexity and scope.
 The most common are correspondence audits, office audits, and field audits.

 Office audits require taxpayers to visit an IRS office with relevant documents for their office audit.
 They can also have professional representation during these meetings.
+Some cases involve an in person meeting or in person audit at an IRS office.

 The Role of Tax Audit Representation